sigurdkampevold/media_mood/index.markdown

 ## _Sentiments Analyses_ -- What Are They?

 Sentiment analyses aim to identify and extract subjective information in text, telling whether a phrase is positive, negative, or neutral.
-Using libraries, one could input a sentence, such as a quote from the media, and get a score.
+One may input a sentence, such as a quote, into a sentiment analysis tool and get as output a score representing the sentiment.
 This will be our primary tool in finding trends in the mood of the media.

 [comment]: # "Avsnittet over bør skrives om"